spigell/pulumi-hcloud-kube-hetzner/README.md

-# THIS PROJECT IS FROZEN NOW
+## Switching to TALOS linux (https://github.com/spigell/pulumi-hcloud-kube-hetzner/tree/exp/move-to-talos)

-## Pulumi Hcloud Kube Hetzner
+## Pulumi Hcloud Kube Hetzner (WIP)
 This is a [Pulumi component](https://www.pulumi.com/docs/concepts/resources/components) (only GO and Typescript/JS are supported now) for creating Kubernetes clusters in Hetzner Cloud.
 It is inspired by [terraform-hcloud-kube-hetzner](https://github.com/kube-hetzner/terraform-hcloud-kube-hetzner).

 *Note: This project is in active development, and not everything is completed.
 However, it DOES work and is usable right now.
 I definitely appreciate feedback and will help with any issues*